SumoLogic/sumologic-kubernetes-collection/deploy/docs/Installing_Behind_Proxy.md

 You should set these properties to the URL for your proxy environment.

+## TLS interception via a transparent proxy

+If the proxy in question is transparent and does TLS interception with a custom root CA, installation becomes a bit more complex.
+Installation involves the setup job using the Sumologic API in order to create some necessary resources, like collectors and fields.
+This will fail if the Sumologic API TLS certificate cannot be verified.

+There are two ways of dealing with this:

+- Disabling the setup job and creating the necessary resources manually: [see here][manual]
+- Injecting the custom root CA into the setup image: [see here][rebuilding]

+[rebuilding]: ./Security_Best_Practices.md#adding-a-custom-root-ca-certificate-by-rebuilding-container-images
+[manual]: ./Installation_with_Helm.md#prerequisite

 ## Troubleshooting

 ### Error: timed out waiting for the condition